 When the turbid water in a small, transparent container such as drinking glass is held up to the light, an aesthetically displeasing opaqueness or milky coloration is apparent.
 The colloidal material which exerts turbidity provides adsorption sites for chemicals and for biological organism that may not be harmful.
-They may be harmful or cause undesirable tastes and odours.
+They may be harmful or cause undesirable tastes and odors.
 Disinfection of turbid water is difficult because of the adsorptive characteristics of some colloids and because the solids may partially shield organisms from disinfectant.
 In natural water bodies, turbidity may impart a brown or other color to water and may interfere with light penetration and photosynthetic reaction in streams and lakes.
 Turbidity increases the load on slow sand filters.

 The filter may go out of operation, if excess turbidity exists.
 Knowledge of the turbidity variation in raw water supplies is useful to determine whether a supply requires special treatment by chemical coagulation and filtration before it may be used for a public water supply.
 Turbidity measurements are used to determine the effectiveness of treatment produced with different chemicals and the dosages needed.
 Turbidity measurements help to gauge the amount of chemicals needed from day-to-day operation of water treatment works.
 Measurement of turbidity in settled water prior to filtration is useful in controlling chemical dosages so as to prevent excessive loading of rapid sand filters.
+Turbidity measurements of the filtered water are needed to check on faulty filter operation.
 Turbidity measurements are useful to determine the optimum dosage of coagulants to treat domestic and industrial wastewaters.
 Turbidity determination is used to evaluate the performance of water treatment plants.